DigitalCloud/advanced-notifications/README.md

 ```

-and you can fire the event when needed
+and you can fire the event when needed:

 ```php